benkant/rf_audit/README.md

 > [...] if the VPN client is not running, the clients are Not Allowed to access the Internet

+When a device is connected to the Mudi with IKS & VPN enabled, the devices traffic should not be visible to the interface the Mudi uses for WAN access.

 ## Equipment, tools, environment setup

 ### Device under audit